AriFordsham/GHCWiki/status/apr10.md

 The downside is that the code base is in a state of serious flux:

 - We still have two back-end pipelines, because we don't trust the new one to drop the old one.
-See Commentary/Compiler/NewCodeGen NewCodeGen?.
+See [NewCodeGen](commentary/compiler/new-code-gen).
 - We are in the midst of pushing the new Hoopl into GHC.

 ### Runtime system work (SimonM)